huy310304/SAT-score-prediction/README.md

 ## Overview

-SAT_score prediction project using raw neural networks constructed using Numpy and PyTorch with both regression and classification methods.
+SAT Score Prediction Project using raw neural networks constructed using Numpy and PyTorch with both regression and classification methods.
 This project aims to predict SAT scores based on GPA and other factors using a machine learning model built with the PyTorch framework.
 The model utilizes a neural network architecture to make accurate predictions and has been fine-tuned to achieve high accuracy and fast convergence.

 ## Features